You installed Azure AD Connect and want to configure Azure Active Directory Single Sign-On (SSO).…

 DomainKeys Identified Mail (DKIM) is an authentication process that can help protect both senders and recipients from forged and phishing email.
 Add DKIM signatures to your domains, so recipients know that email messages actually came from users in your organization and weren’t modified after they were sent.

-To check Office 365 DKIM status in the Microsoft 365 portal, go through the below steps:
+To set up Office 365 DKIM for the domain in the Microsoft 365 portal, go through the below steps:

 Step 1.
 Sign in to Microsoft 365 security center.

 Step 2.
-Click in the menu on Policies & rules.
+Expand Email & collaboration and click on Policies & rules.

 Step 3.
 Click on Threat Policies.